RoadieHQ/backstage-plugin-argo-cd/README.md

 yarn add @roadiehq/backstage-plugin-argo-cd
 ```

-2. add argo-cd to the proxy object in `app-config.yaml` file in the root directory:
+2. In the `app-config.yaml` file in the root directory, add argo-cd to the proxy object and optionally add the base url for your argoCD web UI:

 ```yml
 proxy: